eltonvs/coding-style/README.md

 ## Main Rules

 These rules are valid for every section in this file:
-- Aways use soft tabs and never mix tabs and spaces.
+- Always use soft tabs and never mix tabs and spaces.
 - Never left trailing spaces (This Sublime Text plugin can help you -> [Trailing Spaces](https://github.com/SublimeText/TrailingSpaces))
-- Aways end a file with a single blank line.
+- Always end a file with a single blank line.
 - Always use the Unix `LF` (linefeed) line ending.
-- Aways encode file with `UTF-8`.
+- Always encode file with `UTF-8`.

 ## Commits